EllenB/better-geo-python/chapters/01_set_up.md

 ```
 ![Alt text](../images/ch_01_miniconda_16.PNG)

 Next, we also need to install a package in order to be able to use a so called "notebook".
-In a notebook, you simultaneously can see the code, the output of the code (including visualisation output).
-There are two options, one is [jupyter notebook]9https://jupyter.org/install0 and the other is [jupyter lab]().
+In a notebook, you simultaneously can see the code, the output of the code (including visualisation output) and write text and equations.
+There are two options, one is jupyter notebook and the other is jupyter lab [source](https://jupyter.org/install).
 If one chooses the install jupyter notebook:

 ```
 conda install notebook